Indian Singaporeans: Hinduism in Singapore

 Based on the latest 2020 Census, 5.0% of the resident population aged above 15 years, were Hindu.
 Almost all Hindus in Singapore were ethnic Indians (99%), with the majority of Singapore's ethnic Indians (57.3%) being Hindu.

 There are approximately 35 temples serving Hindus in Singapore.
 Most are built in the South Indian Dravidian style.
 Specific communities have established their own temples.
 For instance, the Sri Lankan Tamil community built the Sri Senpaga Vinayagar Temple at Ceylon Road, while the Chettiar community set up the Sri Thandayuthapani Temple at Tank Road.
 The North Indian community also established the Sri Lakshminarayan Temple, built in the North Indian style.
 Two Hindu temples have been gazetted as National Monuments of Singapore.

 Although temples may be historically associated with certain communities, Hindu temples in Singapore are open to all regardless or language, caste or religion (non-Hindus may visit the temples).
 A unique feature of Hinduism in Singapore is the fact that a noticeable number of non-Indians, usually Buddhist Chinese, do participate in a variety of Hindu activities, including praying to Hindu deities, donating money to the temple funds and participating in Hindu festivals like the fire-walking ceremony, and Thaipusam.

 The most visible Hindu festivals in Singapore are Deepavali and Thaipusam.
 Minor celebrations include the Fire walking festival and Hindu temple chariot processions.
 Deepavali is a national public holiday in Singapore.
 For a month before it, the Little India district is decorated with ornamental fairy lights.
-Bazaars are held in different parts of the district, with stalls selling religious paraphenilia, greeting cards, food, decorations, clothes, etc. Deepavali day itself is marked with a ritual bath and prayers in the morning, followed by feasting and visits to family and friends.
+Bazaars are held in different parts of the district, with stalls selling religious paraphernalia, greeting cards, food, decorations, clothes, etc. Deepavali day itself is marked with a ritual bath and prayers in the morning, followed by feasting and visits to family and friends.

 Thaipusam is celebrated prominently in Singapore, Malaysia and other countries with large Tamil populations.
 As a penance, participants carry 'kavadis' along a processional route.
 Some men carry kavadis attached to their bodies via hooks and spears that pierce their skin.
 Thaipusam is the only time when major Singapore roads are closed for a religious procession.
 The festival is a major religious and urban event, drawing thousands of devotees, supporters and onlookers.